We have the expertise to optimise inventory, reduce cost and improve service.

-Inventory is a requirement to protect supply and is one of the most important assets of any supply chain.
-Inventory ensures continuity of supply and service requirements during procurement or manufacturing lead times, and it it should also serve to protect against unplanned variations to demand and supply within those lead times.
+Inventory is a requirement to protect supply and is one of the most important safety nets of any supply chain.
+Inventory ensures continuity of supply and service requirements during procurement or manufacturing lead times.
+It also serves to protect against unplanned variations to demand and supply within those lead times.

 All inventory levels must be justified and minimised.
 Every business needs to have a clear inventory management policy that ensures inventory levels are bridged with required service levels.
 ‘Just in case’ and ‘x-weeks of supply’ approaches are wholly inefficient and risk, not just higher inventory investment, but also poorer customer service levels, higher warehouse operating costs and stock obsolescence.